SocratesCodes/doc/docs/development/setup.md

 ## What to do from here
 After setting up the development environment, you should [validate functionality] and make sure everything is working as expected.

-Want to deploy to your own server?
-See [Deployment](/deployment/intro.md) for more details.
+Ready to deploy to your own server?
+See [Deployment](../deployment/intro.md) for more details.